GaneshPrasadBhandari/GaneshPrasadBhandari/README.md

-- 👋 Hi, I’m @GaneshPrasadBhandari
+- 👋 Hi, I’m @GaneshPrasadBhandari (Data Scientist/AIML Expert)
 - 👀 I’m interested in doing AIML projects specially related to computer vision and NLP.
 - 🌱 I’m currently looking for data scientist/AI scientist Job in MNC which have good CV and NLP projects only.
 I have already did some ML and Computer vision projects in my current company super quality impex.
 - 💞️ I’m looking to collaborate on with those companies who have great vision for doing something unique and different with AI technology by which they can revolutionalize